uwcse440/web-cse440-sp17/_assignments/assignment4/index.md

   - Includes all of the points listed above
   - Key features of the design are clear
   - Gives insight into the design process
-  - Links to your reports and video prototype
+  - Links to your reports
 - __Presentation__: (5 points)
   - Looks professional and is something you would consider including in a design portfolio